Tocard/documentation/docs/usage/streams/permissions.md

 ---

 # Permissions
-Stream access control is about who gets to read, write and edit streams is **enforced by the on-chain stream registry**.
-Every modification to the registry requires a small amount of MATIC to pay for the transaction.
+Stream permissioning relates to who gets to read, write and edit streams on the Network.
+These stream permissions are stored and enforced by the [on-chain stream registry](../../help/project-contracts.md).
+Every permission update is a modification to the on-chain registry, and thus requires a small amount of `MATIC` tokens to fund the transaction.

+A user is defined by an Ethereum address.
+Meaning you give an address permission to read/write/edit streams.
 For each stream + user there can be a permission assignment containing a subset of those permissions.

-**A user is defined by an Ethereum address**.
-Meaning you give an address permission to read/write/edit streams.

-## Permission types

-:::caution Important:
-You have to give permission to publish **before** users can publish data on the stream.
+:::info Good to know:
+Stream permissions can be modified using the [Streamr client](https://www.npmjs.com/package/streamr-client) or with the [Streamr Hub user interface](https://streamr.network/hub)
 :::

-There are 5 different stream permissions:
+### Stream permissions
 | Permission  | User can                         |
 | ----------- | -------------------------------- |
 | PUBLISH     | Publish data to a stream (write) |